A global archive of independent reviews of everything happening from the beginning of the millennium

-This may be just the nature of the stockmarket but the users of ski resorts and Airbnb have a bias towards those who are active.
+This may be just the nature of the stockmarket but the users of ski resorts and Airbnb have a bias towards those who are active or young.

 They're also not that interested in allocating funds to acquire the totems of their parents.

 Chances are that some economies have now past their peak in the economic cycle and when they emerge from the future troughs the nature of what matters will have changed, too.